splunk/splunk-connect-for-snmp/docs/mib-request.md

 `/home/user/local_mibs/VENDOR1` and `/home/user/local_mibs/VENDOR2` and put files inside accordingly.
 Putting wrong vendor names won't make compilation fail, this is more for the logging purposes.
 Segregating your files will make troubleshooting easier.
+3. MIB files should be named the same as the contained MIB module.
+The MIB module name is specified at the beginning of the MIB file before `::= BEGIN` keyword.
-3. Add following config to the `values.yaml`:
+4. Add following config to the `values.yaml`:

 ```yaml
 mibserver: